 There may be other times that ABFM may release information as determined by ABFM to be reasonable and in the interest of ABFM to fulfill its mission and purposes.

 ABFM specifically regards the results of an individual's Certification, Recertification or In-Training examination as private and confidential.
 The ABFM may, however, make available the aggregate examination results of a group of examinees from the same training program or review course.
 Any disclosure will only be made reflecting the aggregate percentage of examination results and the disclosure will not identify the examinees or their individual results.

-While ABFM will not use individual examination results or confidential financial information for commercial purposes, ABFM specifically reserves the right to share information with the American Academy of Family Physicians ("AAFP") and other CME providers and approved external providers who have applied for and received ABFM approval of their module for MC-FP purposes, on identifying or other information and aggregate examination results for purposes of updating ABFM files and records, completing, crediting or maintaining continuing medical education, and for the completion of components of MC-FP, or for other purposes intended to assist ABFM in carrying out its purposes as a medical specialty board.
+While ABFM will not use individual examination results or confidential financial information for commercial purposes, ABFM specifically reserves the right to share information with the American Academy of Family Physicians ("AAFP") and other CME providers and approved external providers who have applied for and received ABFM approval of their module for Certification purposes, on identifying or other information and aggregate examination results for purposes of updating ABFM files and records, completing, crediting or maintaining continuing medical education, and for the completion of components of Certification activities, or for other purposes intended to assist ABFM in carrying out its purposes as a medical specialty board.

 ABFM reserves the right to make personal and identifying information (including email addresses) available for use in connection with the Journal of the American Board of Family Medicine, a periodic research journal sponsored by ABFM as its official journal publication.
 ABFM also reserves the right to make personal and identifying information (including email addresses) available for use by and in connection with the Pisacano Leadership Foundation, Inc., and the ABFM Foundation, Inc., both not-for profit corporations maintained by ABFM as supporting organizations.